Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/stabilization/workflow.rst

 but you should start a new track for each distinct new feature to be tracked.

 Each track contributes to the overall result by the degree controlled through its *Stab Weight* parameter.
-It is evaluated on a per frame base, which enables us to control the influence of a track by *animating* this *Stab Weight*.
+It is evaluated on a per-frame basis, which enables us to control the influence of a track by *animating* this *Stab Weight*.
 You may imagine the overall working of the stabilizer as if each tracking point "drags" the image through a flexible spring: When you turn down the *Stab Weight* of a tracking point, you decrease the amount of "drag"